Lincoln University Athletics

 Crier, Smith and Thomas are all explosive packages of elusiveness, electricity, elegance and excitement.
 During the season, they proved to be scoring threats each time they touched ball.
 More importantly for Lincoln fans, all three players are expected to return next season.

-Six different Lions had fumble recoveries: sophomore linebacker and business major Daron Jones (Baltimore, MD/Cardinal Gibbons), freshman linebacker and computer science major Deano Buycks (Euclid, OH/Euclid), sophomore defensive back and health science major Chris Richards (Philadelphia, PA/Penn Wood), sophomore defensive back and digital media music major Carlos Velasquez (North Hills, CA/San Fernando), freshman offensive lineman and biology major Jordan Jones (Miami, FL/North Miami Beach) and freshman defensive end and health science major Justin James (Philadelphia, PA/Roxborough).
+Six different Lions had fumble recoveries: sophomore linebacker and business major Daron Jones (Baltimore, Md./Cardinal Gibbons HS) (Baltimore, MD/Cardinal Gibbons), freshman linebacker and computer science major Deano Buycks (Euclid, OH/Euclid) (Euclid, OH/Euclid), sophomore defensive back and health science major Chris Richards (Philadelphia, PA/Penn Wood), sophomore defensive back and digital media music major Carlos Velasquez (North Hills, CA/San Fernando) (North Hills, CA/San Fernando), freshman offensive lineman and biology major Jordan Jones (Miami, Fla./North Miami Beach HS) (Miami, FL/North Miami Beach) and freshman defensive end and health science major Justin James (Philadelphia, PA/Roxborough) (Philadelphia, PA/Roxborough).

 Freshman business major Bruce-Lee Sterile (Miami, FL/North Miami Beach) led Lincoln with eight tackles.
-Sophomore linebacker and environmental science major Brandon McElwee (Glocuester City, NJ/Gloucester City) added seven tackles for the Lions.
+Sophomore linebacker and environmental science major Brandon McElwee (Gloucester City, N.J./Gloucester City Junior and Senior HS) (Glocuester City, NJ/Gloucester City) added seven tackles for the Lions.
 Sterile and McElwee were always around the ball this season.

-Lincoln’s defense permitted Saint Paul’s to gain 70 yards in the second half.
-Daron Jones produced Lincoln’s only sack of the game.
+Lincoln's defense permitted Saint Paul's to gain 70 yards in the second half.
+Daron Jones (Baltimore, Md./Cardinal Gibbons HS) produced Lincoln's only sack of the game.

 Meanwhile, Saint Paul’s College (5-5 overall, 3-4 CIAA) was able to ride the arm of sophomore quarterback and business major Jaren Troutman (Nashville, TN/Cumberland College) along with a pair of huge special team scoring plays to finish with a .500 record for the second consecutive year.